-At 31 December 2020 the Group had entered into no contractual commitments for the acquisition of property, plant and equipment.
+At 31 December 2022 the Group had entered into no contractual commitments for the acquisition of property, plant and equipment.

-The Group has an office lease with an end date of August 2022 - the liability of USD 10,938 is payable in less than one year.
-There are no amounts due in more than one year.
+The Group has an office lease with an end date of August 2023 - at 31 December 2022 no amounts are payable in respect of the lease.